SonanceAI/datamint-python-api/README.md

 - [Running an experiment for classification](examples/experiment_traintest_classifier.py)
 - [Running an experiment for segmentation](examples/experiment_traintest_segmentation.py)

-Other functionalities
+Full documentation
 ---------------------

-See the full documentation at https://sonanceai.github.io/datamint-python-api/
+See all functionalities in the full documentation at https://sonanceai.github.io/datamint-python-api/